 Lesson Plan Looks in Action

-When all is said and done, I have a couple of resources to fall back on:
+When my planning is all done, I have a couple of resources to fall back on throughout the year:

 - Monthly Song Lists for the Entire Year